 by Tony Vidler

-Every practice needs to be pitching their marketing efforts at the ideal point in the target market’s buying process, because no practice has enough money and time to cover every possibility.
+Every practice needs to be pitching their marketing efforts at the ideal point in the target market’s buying process, because no practice has enough money and time to be there effectively at every step of the journey.

 In marketing professional services we have to try and focus the bulk of our effort on pitching to our target market at a particular point in their buying journey.
 The right point to pitch at depends on our value proposition, particular strengths and business model.
 Some professionals are strongest when they are “educating”, and some stronger on simply facilitating transactions , some have built a business focussed on providing broking services.